brave-experiments/ad-block/README.md

 It uses a bloom filter and Rabin-Karp algorithm to be super fast.

-## To include abp-filter-parser-cpp in your project:
+## To include brave/ad-block in your project:

 ```
-npm install --save abp-filter-parser-cpp
+npm install --save ad-block
 ```

 ## JS Sample